Mass media in Kiribati

 Kiribati is a developing island nation consisting in 32 atolls and one raised coral island (Banaba) scattered over some 3.5 million square kilometres in the central Pacific.
 There is access to national media throughout the country.

 There are both state-owned and private newspapers and radio stations.
 Former President Ieremia Tabai privately owns both a newspaper and a short-range radio station.
 Locally produced television is in its infancy, and inoperative as of March 2013.

 The mass media in Kiribati have consistently been ranked as "free" by Freedom House.

 Radio

 Radio Kiribati, the state radio operating under the Broadcasting and Publications Authority, "is the only station that broadcasts across the country" and is accessible on all islands.
 It operates on a frequency of 1440 kHz.
 Despite being state-owned, it broadcasts news items critical of the government, and has sometimes been accused of irresponsible reporting by government members.
+In March 2011, a Taiwanese grant enabled Radio Kiribati to have national coverage.

 Newair FM 101 is a private radio station.
 It is owned by former President Ieremia Tabai, and "covers only Tarawa", the capital.

 In addition to these two local stations, "BBC World Service is available around the clock", and Radio Australia broadcasts are also received in the country.